Tunable spin and valley excitations of correlated insulators in $\Gamma$-valley moir\'e bands: Magnetic field dependence of charge-ordered states

-To distinguish between these two possibilities, we examine the behavior of the chemical potential as we dope away from the charge ordered state.
-A change in the spin of an added hole would involve a sharp change in the behavior of the chemical potential at higher hole density (Supplementary Sec.
-4).
-In contrast, the spin polaron scenario would lead to a change at lower hole density \cite{davydova_itinerant_2022}.
-In Fig. 2d, we show the magnetic field dependence of the chemical potential on either side of the $\nu = -\frac{1}{3}$ gap (Supplementary Sec.
+To distinguish between these two pictures, both of which predict a saturation of the gap size, we examine the behavior of the chemical potential as we dope away from the charge ordered state.
+The first scenario would involve a sharp change in the behavior of the chemical potential $\mu_-$ below the gap (Supplementary Sec.
 5).
-The chemical potential $\mu_-$ at higher hole doping is completely smooth, while $\mu_+$, at lower hole doping, changes slope sharply around $B = 7$ T. We therefore conclude that spin polarons are favored at lower hole doping of the $\nu = -\frac{1}{3}$ insulator below $B = 7$ T, providing the first experimental evidence for these composite quasiparticles.
+In contrast, the spin polaron scenario would lead to a change in the chemical potential above the gap, $\mu_+$: the theoretical chemical potentials for each excitation are shown in Fig. 2i.
+In Fig. 2d, we show the magnetic field dependence of the experimentally measured chemical potentials $\mu_+$ and $\mu_-$ on either side of the $\nu = -\frac{1}{3}$ gap (Supplementary Sec.
+6).
+While $\mu_-$ is completely smooth, $\mu_+$ changes slope sharply around $B = 7$ T, consistent only with the spin polaron picture.
+We therefore conclude that spin polarons are favored at lower hole doping of the $\nu = -\frac{1}{3}$ insulator below $B = 7$ T, providing the first experimental evidence for these composite quasiparticles.

 Theoretically, the critical field $B^*$ scales with the hopping $t$ on the triangular lattice \cite{davydova_itinerant_2022}.
 Because the sites are closer together for the insulating state at $\nu=-1$ as compared to the generalized Wigner crystal at $\nu = -\frac{1}{3}$, the effective $t$ will be higher at $\nu=-1$, such that the crossover field $B^*$ at $\nu = -1$ is inaccessible in our measurements (Fig. 2e-h).
-Nonetheless, the observed chemical potential evolution on either side of the $\nu = -1$ gaps suggests that the spin polaron excitations are relevant there as well (Supplementary Sec.
-5).
+Nonetheless, the observed chemical potential evolution on either side of the $\nu = -1$ gap suggests that the spin polaron excitations are relevant there as well (Supplementary Sec.
+6).